Urban Outdoor Propagation Measurements and Channel Models at 6.75 GHz FR1(C) and 16.95 GHz FR3 Upper Mid-Band Spectrum for 5G and 6G: Spatio-temporal Statistics

 \subsection{Angular Spread Measurement Results}

 Table \ref{tab:AS} presents the omnidirectional RMS AS statistics, including azimuth spread of arrival (ASA) and azimuth spread of departure (ASD), evaluated from the measurements.
-The detailed methodology for deriving these AS parameters is documented in \cite{Shakya2024wcnc}.
-Following 3GPP model conventions, the AS is characterized using log-normal distributions parameterized by $\mu$ and $\sigma$, enabling direct comparison with 3GPP model predictions.
-To ensure statistical comparability with typical UMi scenarios, measurements outside the open square, along the urban street canyon in Fig. \ref{fig:ODMap} (b), beyond 180 m were excluded from the AS analysis as these distant locations exhibited significantly reduced AS.
+The AS is commonly evaluated using the 3GPP method \cite{3GPPTR38901} (circular standard deviation of MPCs) or Fleury's method (second central moment of the PAS) \cite{Ying2025tcom}.
+A comprehensive comparison between the two approaches in computing AS is presented in \cite{Ying2025tcom}.
+Following the 3GPP conventions, the AS is characterized using log-normal distributions parameterized by $\mu$ and $\sigma$, enabling direct comparison with 3GPP model predictions.
+To ensure statistical comparability with typical UMi scenarios, measurements outside the open square, along the urban street canyon in Fig. \ref{fig:ODMap} (b), beyond 180 m were excluded for analysis as these distant locations exhibited significantly reduced AS.

-At 6.75 GHz, the measured omnidirectional RMS ASA shows expected values of 21.44$^\circ$ in LOS and 33.61$^\circ$ in NLOS conditions, which are noticeably lower than the 3GPP model predictions of 50.36$^\circ$ and 62.78$^\circ$, respectively.
-The 16.95 GHz measurements also yield smaller spreads, with expected values of 15.30$^\circ$ in LOS and 23.99$^\circ$ in NLOS, compared to 3GPP model values of 47.31$^\circ$ and 59.54$^\circ$.
-For the omnidirectional RMS ASD, our measurements at 6.75 GHz reveal larger spreads than the 3GPP model, with expected values of 20.70$^\circ$ in LOS and 48.00$^\circ$ in NLOS, compared to 3GPP values of 17.54$^\circ$ and 25.85$^\circ$, respectively.
+The CDFs of ASA for both frequencies are presented in Fig. \ref{fig:ASA_D}.
+At 6.75 GHz, the measured omnidirectional RMS ASA shows expected values of 21.44$^\circ$ in LOS and 33.61$^\circ$ in NLOS conditions, which are substantially lower than the 3GPP model predictions of 50.36$^\circ$ and 62.78$^\circ$, respectively.
+The 16.95 GHz measurements also yield much smaller spreads, with expected values of 15.30$^\circ$ in LOS and 23.99$^\circ$ in NLOS, compared to 3GPP model values of 47.31$^\circ$ and 59.54$^\circ$.
+For the omni RMS ASD, our measurements at 6.75 GHz reveal larger spreads than the 3GPP model, with expected values of 20.70$^\circ$ in LOS and 48.00$^\circ$ in NLOS, compared to 3GPP values of 17.54$^\circ$ and 25.85$^\circ$, respectively.
 Similar trends are observed at 16.95 GHz, where measured expected values are 15.43$^\circ$ in LOS and 32.51$^\circ$ in NLOS, versus 3GPP predictions of 17.14$^\circ$ and 22.41$^\circ$.
-The measurements consistently show frequency-dependent behavior in AS, with higher frequencies generally exhibiting smaller AS.
-The observations suggest that current 3GPP models may need revision to closely model the observed AS characteristics.
-Location-specific spatio-temporal statistics given in point data form, described in \cite{Ted2025icc}, are summarized in Table \ref{tab:LSPs} and follows the detailed approach presented for indoor hotspot in \cite{Ted2025icc}.
+The measurements consistently show frequency-dependent behavior in AS, with higher frequencies exhibiting smaller AS.
+The observations suggest that current 3GPP models need revision to closely model the observed AS characteristics.
+Location-specific spatio-temporal statistics given in point-data format are summarized in Table \ref{tab:LSPs} and follows the detailed approach presented for indoor hotspot in \cite{Ted2025icc}.